Vstorion/UNet-in-weizmann_horse/README.md

 And you can ran it on kaggle as well.

 ## A Quick Demo
+There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download.(I am so sorry for that)

 I have included my pretrained model just in the current path and a demo image with the corresponding mask in `./demo`.
 Run the following command for a quick demonstration of it.Then you can find a predicted mask in `./demo/results`.

     python demo.py